sumnerevans/sumnerevans.com/content/new-england-trip/new-york-2.md

 Because of our epic failure to get on the bus, we had to walk to Central Park.
 On our way, we came across The Soup Man of Seinfeld fame.
 Look it up.
 I got jambalaya and I even got bread and an apple with it.
-We thought it might have been funny if we made him mad and see if he’d actually say “No Soup for You!” but we didn’t.
+We thought it might have been funny if we made him mad and see if he'd actually say "No Soup for You!" but we didn't.
 We walked into Central Park and ate our soup.
 It was really good.
-(I’m pretty sure everything would have seemed good at that point, I don’t even remember what we’d eaten for breakfast that morning.)
+(I'm pretty sure everything would have seemed good at that point, I don’t even remember what we'd eaten for breakfast that morning.)

 ### Biking Central Park {#bikingcentralpark}